RundizBones/ModuleCMSA/.dev-notes/package-tasks.md

 ## Update packages.
 * Run the command `npm outdated` for listing outdated packages.
 * Run the command `npm update` to update packages or `npm install [packagename]@latest` to install latest for major version.
-* Run the command `npm run build` to do following tasks.
+* Run the command `npm run build -- --public="/path/to/framework/public"` to do following tasks.
  * Delete **assets** folders.<br>
  * Copy packages from **node_modules** to **assets** folders.<br>
  * Bundle package files.<br>